reach-sh/reach-lang/docs/src/tool/usage/index.md

 `reach compile` supports the following options:

 + `-o`/`--output` `OUTPUT` --- Writes compiler output files to `OUTPUT`, which defaults to a directory named `build` in the same directory as `SOURCE`.

 + `--intermediate-files` --- Write intermediate files, which may be interesting for debugging compilation failures or using in other contexts.

 + `--install-pkgs` --- Allows Reach to fetch remote package imports and stop after doing so.

   Reach will fail with an error message if package imports have not yet been fetched and this flag is not activated.

   Using this flag will create a `.reach` directory for your project.
   This directory stores your project's @{defn("lockfile")}, which is how Reach pins remote packages to specific versions.
   It is recommended that you commit the `.reach` directory to source control.
   Deleting this directory is also safe; it can easily be rebuilt by using the `--install-pkgs` flag again; in fact, this is the best way to upgrade your packages.

 + `--stop-after-eval` --- Stops the compilation process before verification and producing output files.
   This might be useful for performing syntax and type checking quickly.

 + `--verify-timeout` `TIMEOUT-MS` --- Sets the timeout of individual verification theorems, in milliseconds.
   The default value is 2 minutes.

 + The environment variable `REACH_DEBUG`, if set to any non-empty value, enables debug messages from the Reach compiler, which will appear in the console.
   This debug information includes: the estimated cost of the contract on Algorand.
+  This variable automatically enabled `--intermediate-files`.

 ## {#ref-usage-init} `reach init`